boryanagoncharenko/CssCoco/test.md

 margin-bottom: 25px;
 margin-left: 15px;
 }
- **Actions**:  Find rulesets that contain all four properties in the list [margin-top, margin-right, margin-bottom, margin-left]
+ **Actions**:  Find rulesets that contain all four properties in the list [margin-top, margin-right, margin-bottom, margin-left].

   ---
  **Description**: Use the shorthand padding property